grafana/k6-learn/Modules/Adding think time using sleep.md

 A: A think time of 3 milliseconds
 B: The number of iterations that will get a think time
-C: A think time of 3 millisecond
+C: A think time of 3 seconds

-Answer: C

 ### Question 3